waln0/i-like-trains-noah-nathan/README.md

 - `event_handler.py` : Manages events (keyboard, mouse)
 - `game_state.py` : Maintains the game state on the client side
 - `agent.py` : Controls the player's train behavior
-- `ui.py` : Manages the user interface
+- `ui.py` : Manages the user interface to enter train name and sciper

 ## Client-Server Communication

 Communication between the client and server is done via TCP/IP sockets:
 1. The client connects to the distant server (by default on localhost:5555)
-2. The client sends its agent name to the server
+2. The client sends its train name and sciper to the server
 3. The server regularly sends the game state to clients
-4. Clients send their actions (directions) to the server
+4. Clients send their actions (change direction or drop wagon) to the server
 5. The server updates the game state and the cycle continues

 ## Implementation Tasks